A Field and Its Forms

 In her examination of the economics of scholarly production and open access, Heather Morrison connects dollar amounts to these monopolies, highlighting the gulf between publisher profits and the rewards offered to the scholars involved in article creation and peer review.
 As of 2013, she notes, scholarly publishers collected US$8 billion in revenue, which amounts to profit margins “typically in the 30–40 percent range” for the largest players (Morrison).
 Even though there are real costs associated with coordinating, marketing, hosting, and printing an academic journal, Morrison stresses, publishers do not actually bear much of this burden.
 She argues that publishers can make such high profits because of “the large percentage of the work that is done on a voluntary basis by scholars paid through university salaries, and in-kind support that is generally available at universities, such as computers, software, and connectivity” (Morrison).

 There is a silver lining for humanists in these numbers.
 In academic journal contexts, at least, the five multinational publishers that dominate the sciences have found it comparatively difficult to obtain a foothold over more than twenty percent of the market for the humanities and arts (Larivière et al. 2).
-However, as I will illustrate in the coming pages, this does not lessen the need to ask critical questions about who we include or exclude when we publish scholarship in our field.
+However, this does not lessen the need to ask critical questions about who we include or exclude when we publish scholarship in our field.
 For-profit institutions control much of our archive at points upstream by shaping how we interact with scholarly databases.

 Publishing Changes in the Social Sciences and Humanities (1973-2013)

 Toggle the slide below to alternate between graphs describing changes for papers, journals, and citations.